 •Camping and recreating along streams and rivers can be risky if thunderstorms are in the area.
 A creek only six inches deep can swell to a 10-foot-deep raging river in less than an hour if a thunderstorm lingers upstream or nearby.

 •When water rises at a campsite or recreation area, climb to higher ground immediately.
+If traveling, do not drive across roads that are covered with water.
 Make safe choices.
 For more tips, visit www.fs.usda.gov/nfsnc.

 •Bears by nature are opportunists.
 Food odors and improperly stored garbage will attract bears to campground and picnic sites.

 •Although they are naturally afraid of humans, the animals lose this fear as they begin to associate human scents with the reward of food.
 Protect yourself and protect the black bears by storing trash and food in safe locations when you visit a national forest.